jarped/wxs.threejs/README.md

 - Uses the concept of "pixels per vertex" to define the resolution of the height model in the image.
 Explicit configuration of height model dimensions (demWidth, demHeight) are not used.

 - When zooming into large scales, the computed resolution of the height model will be larger than the actual resolution.
-Adjustment to actual resolution are made to avoid stairs effect in the height model.
+Adjustment to actual resolution is made to avoid stairs effect in the height model.

 Todo:
 - Hillshade